 The department offers independent study options in the form of independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

-The senior capstone requirement for chemistry majors is satisfied by participation in CHEM 300 (Chemistry Seminar), which includes oral presentations during the junior and/or senior year.
+The senior capstone requirement for chemistry majors is satisfied by participation in CHEM 300, which includes oral presentations during the senior year.

 Students interested in secondary teaching should consult with Professor Ronald Brisbois and the Educational Studies Department.